Paid Leave Principles

 All working people should have access to a baseline paid leave benefit, regardless of the size of their employer, the nature of their work or their income level — and this includes self-employed people, sole proprietors and independent contractors.
 All businesses should be able to offer a baseline paid leave benefit to protect their workforce across size, industry and state.

-While six states (California, Massachusetts, New Jersey, New York, Rhode Island, Washington) and the District of Columbia have paid family and medical leave policies in place, millions of people still do not have access to paid leave nationwide.
+While eight states (California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Washington) and the District of Columbia have paid family and medical leave policies in place, millions of people still do not have access to paid leave nationwide.